chydarren/ST2411-Playground-Word-Game/README.md

 ## Usage

-Clone this repository into any directory and run `python3 wordgame.py`.
+Clone this repository into any directory and run `python3 wordgame.py` to play the game.

 ## Disclaimer